 Grant Submission Deadlines

-- Notification of grant review/approval status should occur within two months following the grants committee review.
+- Notification of grant review/approval status should occur within three months following the grants committee review.
 The required grant components are listed in the READS Grants Criteria.